canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 ### Benefits
 #### Collaboration to Lower Development Costs
 Distributing code as OSS allows others to join in on the development effort, making a project a joint effort amongst multiple companies, public sector workers, and individual volunteers.
 Companies regularly invest a share of resources to participate in OSS projects.
 When collaborating to develop new features or creating a new project built on existing OSS, a company or organization also leverages all the work that collaborators have previously invested.
 If distributing modifications as OSS, prior work can even include code and libraries under reciprocal licences (which a company or organization can only ever distribute if its project is OSS as well).
+With increasing global competition, rising R&D costs and shortening product life cycles, companies are reducing their reliance on  traditional models of closed innovation.
+Increasingly they depend on accessing external sources of knowledge and collaborating with individuals, companies and other organizations that possess relevant knowledge that may be used to benefit the organization's innovation process[1].

 #### Long-term Feasibility
 Releasing software as OSS to encourage others to collaborate on it can also help ensure the viability of a project into the future.
 For example, an organization or company may develop a software tool with a fixed and limited research and development budget.
 For the project to continue and grow, the participation of other collaborators is necessary.